activeagenda/aa-base/Readme.md

 1. https://github.com/activeagenda/xml/releases/latest
 1. https://github.com/activeagenda/BOf/releases/latest

-For details how to install the framework and the  [BOf]: https://activeagenda.github.io/ look at https://github.com/activeagenda/documentation
+For details how to install the framework and the  [BOf::](https://activeagenda.github.io) look at https://github.com/activeagenda/documentation